Mixed recycling bin - yellow lid

 There is no change to the frequency of collection or size of the mixed recycling bin.

-The only change is that glass must be diverted to your glass recycling bin (purple lid).
+The only change is that all accepted glass must be diverted to your glass recycling bin (purple lid).

 What can I put into my mixed recycling bin (yellow lid)?